nuxeo/doc.nuxeo.com-content/src/nxdoc/contributing-to-nuxeo.md

     --}}
     ![pr.png](nx_asset://a9b4d416-2b4e-4705-b1a5-23c2845094b9 ?w=650,border=true)

-    By default, the name of the PR is either the commit message in the case of a single commit or the branch name with spaces instead of hypens.
+    By default, the name of the PR is either the commit message in the case of a single commit or the branch name with spaces instead of hyphens.
 You can leave it as is or set a custom name, maybe more explanatory.

     Don’t hesitate to: